NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 === Host-Device Data Transfer

+// PCI-E is really slow
 A fundamental bottleneck, as it's part of the algorithm, is the need for all parallel computation to stop and the serial execution of the coarse propagation to complete.
 While the serial execution is itself a bottleneck in terms of performance, the coarse propagation requires the fine-propagation data on the device, and thus it must first be transferred to the host; similarly, the new data must be transferred to the device after it's been created.
-These transfers happen over PCI-E, which is really slow compared to the speeds on-device memory transfers.
+These transfers happen over PCI-E, which is really slow compared to the speeds of on-device memory transfers.
 In fact, the bandwidth of global memory on a device can be at least an order of magnitude greater than the PCI-E bandwidth @cook2012cuda.

+// dynamic parallelism
 These slow transfers could be completely circumvented by moving the coarse propagation to a single thread on the device, then using dynamic parallelism to launch the parareal kernel also on the device @Adinets2014.
 While a single device-thread is likely to take more time than a single host-thread when performing the same task, the increase in time from this trade is likely to be less than the decrease in time from not needing to transfer data.
 Thus the net time difference from this change would be beneficial.
-Though, this makes sense only when computing everything locally as any distribution to other nodes would requires the use of the host system.
+Though, this makes sense only when computing everything locally as any distribution to other nodes would requires the use of the host system or NVIDIA's remote direct memory access (GPUDirect RDMA).

-#pagebreak()
+#pagebreak() // - Pinned/Page-locked memory
+If the number of transfers is unchanged, the implementation could make use of pinned/page-locked memory.
+Pinned memory being memory on the host which the device can access directly without first requesting the host CPU to retrieve it and send it.
+Additionally, pinned memory is guaranteed to never /*needs citation*/ be swapped out to disk and thus the device does not need to wait for it to first be transferred to pinned memory @cook2012cuda.
+Using this technique could greatly improve performance; the implementation provided in this work does not use it but could be included via library calls @besard2018juliagpu @besard2019prototyping.

-Another point that should be addressed is that the transfer rate between the host and device is not independent of the size of the transfer itself.
+// transfer speed depends on size of the transfer Another point that should be addressed is that the transfer rate between the host and device is not independent of the size of the transfer itself.
 On some devices, the transfer rate is nowhere near optimal when then the size of the transfer is below \~2 MB (even with pinned memory), and peak efficiency is only gained with transfers of 16 MB or more @cook2012cuda.
 If the coarse discretization is equal to the number of threads the device can execute simultaneously, say $N_t = 5 * 10^3$, (i.e. there is a single problem for each device thread), and each problem needs and generates two 3-dimensional vectors (the position and velocity) composed of 32-bit floats ($S = 2 * 3 * 4 "bytes" = 24$ bytes), then each transfer into and out of the device would only consist of $N_t S = 120$ KB.
 As this is orders-of-magnitude smaller than what is needed for optimal efficiency, each thread of the device could instead operate on $16 "MB" \/ 20 "KB" approx 133$ problems!

-// - Pinned/Page-locked memory
-If the number of transfers is unchanged, the implementation could make use of pinned/page-locked memory.
-Pinned memory being memory on the host which the device can access directly without first requesting the host CPU to retrieve it and send it.
-Additionally, pinned memory is guarunteed to never /*needs citation*/ be swapped out to disk and thus the device does not need to wait for it to first be transferred to pinned memory @cook2012cuda.
-Using this technique could greatly improve performance; the implementation provided in this work does not use it but could be included via library calls @besard2018juliagpu @besard2019prototyping.

-// - Zero-copy memory @cook2012cuda
+// zero-copy memory
+If there are indeed multiple problems per device-thread, then zero-copy memory could be used to write a solution to global memory before the thread begins on the next one @cook2012cuda.
+This way coarse propagation could begin while problems are still being finely propagated on the device.
+That being said, there is no guarantee the solutions needed in the coarse propagation will be written in the order they are needed.

+Overall, transfers can be avoided nearly completely by executing the coarse propagation on the device and distributing the problems to remote machines via RDMA.
+If problems are distributed, then the transfers would need to use pinned memory to avoid waiting for the CPU.
+In any case, the transfer-rate across PCI-E directly depends on the amount of data being transferred, so it's best to saturate not only all available threads on the device, but also the number of problems per thread.
+Even with optimally efficient data transfers, the PA is still bottlenecked by its sequential coarse propagation.

 === Host-Host Data Transfer & Cluster Topology